Bamboo: Indicator of climate change

 The Song dynasty (960–1279 AD) Chinese scientist and polymath Shen Kuo (1031–1095) used the evidence of underground petrified bamboo found in the dry northern climate of Yan'an, Shanbei region, Shaanxi province to support his geological theory of gradual climate change.

 Kitchenware and other usage

-Bamboo is frequently used for cooking utensils within many cultures, and is used in the manufacture of chopsticks.
+Bamboo is frequently used for cooking utensils within many cultures, and is used in the manufacture of chopsticks and bamboo steamers.
 In modern times, some see bamboo tools as an eco-friendly alternative to other manufactured utensils.
 Bamboo is also used to make eating utensils such as chopsticks, trays, and tea scoops.
+A 2025 study that researched their use in dishes concluded that safety concerns persist in the "case of bio-based tableware marketed as 'natural.'"

 Several manufacturers offer bamboo bicycles, surfboards, snowboards, and skateboards.

 Bamboo has traditionally been used to make a wide range of everyday utensils and cutting boards, particularly in Japan, where archaeological excavations have uncovered bamboo baskets dating to the Late Jōmon period (2000–1000 BC).

-Bamboo has a long history of use in Asian furniture.
+Bamboo also has a long history of use in Asian furniture.
 Chinese bamboo furniture is a distinct style based on a millennia-long tradition, and bamboo is also used for floors due to its high hardness.

+Additionally, bamboo is used to create bracelets, earrings, necklaces, and other jewelry.